pubannotation/pubannotation/README.md

 PubAnnotation
 =============

-*A scalable and sharable storage of literature annotation.*
+*A scalable and sharable storage system of literature annotation.*

 It is based on a production level DBMS, e.g., PostgreSQL, which makes it *scaleable*.
 Annotation data on PubAnnotation are *shareable* and *comparable* even if they come from different annotation projects.